 Germany’s largest cities by urban area

-Official government boundaries are not the only way of defining cities.
-Indeed, when it comes to comparing cities, and one has boundaries that are much more expansive than another, it can be pretty misleading at times.
+Official government boundaries are not the only way of defining cities in Germany.
+Indeed, when it comes to comparing cities in Germany, and one has boundaries that are much more expansive than another, it can be pretty misleading at times.

 A more solid way of defining things is to, basically, draw a line around an urban area and call it a city.
 An area can be considered urban if it counts more than 500,000 people, and it “functions as an integrated economic unit, linked together by commuting flows, social and economic interactions”.